 There are several areas of ongoing support that are needed in the recovery phase.
 These include the rebuilding of homes or repair of damage, debris clean-up, soil remediation, temporary housing, physical and mental health, agricultural support, and livelihood/income support.

-Funders should also consider the following options to support fire-impacted communities now and to reduce the impact of future fires:
+Funders should also consider the following options to support fire-impacted communities to reduce the impact of future fires:

-Support local agencies on the ground throughout the disaster life cycle, especially those working with marginalized communities.
+Invest in local organizations on the ground throughout the disaster phases, especially those working with marginalized communities.

 Assist businesses in developing business continuity and disaster recovery plans to reduce economic impact.